How to Solve a Rubik's Cube, Guide for Beginners

 L R' U' R U L' U' R' U R

-This algorithm rotates 3 corner pieces counter-clockwise, and leaves the forth corner in place.
+This algorithm rotates 3 corner pieces counter-clockwise, and leaves the fourth corner in place.

-If you have 2 diagonal well permuted corners just execute this algorithm above once (the angle doesn't matter), and by that your cube state will change to two adjacent well permuted corners.
-Then follow the two adjacent corners instructions.
+If you have 2 diagonal well permuted corners just execute this algorithm above once (the angle doesn't matter), and by that, your cube state will change to two adjacent well permuted corners.
+Then follow the two adjacent corners instructions above.

-Step 6: Orienting the last layer cornersIn this step our goal is to orient the four corner pieces of the last layer, the one's we have just located.
+Step 6: Orienting the last layer cornersIn this step our goal is to orient the four corner pieces of the last layer, the ones that we have just located.

 In order to do that we'll use the two following algorithms:

-These algorithms actually do the same thing, just in opposite directions.
-The first algorithm orient three corners clockwise, while the other one orient three corners counter-clockwise.
+These algorithms actually do the same thing, just in an opposite direction.
+The first algorithm orients three corners clockwise, while the second orients three corners counter-clockwise.
 For that reason you can learn only one of them if you like (executing one alg twice equals to executing the second once).

-If you have only one well oriented corner (like in the alg images) then execute the suitable alg and complete this step.
+If you have only one well oriented corner (like in the alg images), then you are lucky - just execute the suitable alg once and complete this step.

-If you have two well oriented corners or no well oriented ones, execute these algs randomly from different angles until you'll get only one oriented corner and then execute the suitable alg one more time and complete this step.
+If you have two well oriented corners or no well oriented corners, execute one of these algs randomly from different angles until you'll get only one oriented corner, then just execute the suitable alg one more time to complete this step.

-Step 7 (and last!): Permuting the last layer edge piecesIn this step our goal is to permute the last layer edges to their solved locations and by that complete the rubix cube.
+Step 7 (and last!): Permuting the last layer edge piecesIn this step our goal is to permute the last layer edges to their correct locations and by that finally solve the rubix cube.

-Just like the previous step algs, these algorithms actually do the same thing, just in opposite directions.
-The first algorithm rotates three edges clockwise, while the other rotates three edges counter-clockwise.
+Just like the previous step algs, these algorithms actually do the same thing, just in an opposite direction.
+The first algorithm rotates three edges counter-clockwise, while the second rotates three edges clockwise.
 For that reason you'll have to learn only one of them if you like.

 If you have one solved edge piece, then execute once the suitable alg above and by that actually complete the whole Rubiks Cube!

-If you have no solved edge pieces, then execute once any of the algs above (the angle doesn't matter), and by that, one of the edges will become solved.
-Then follow the instructions for one solved edge.
+If you have no solved edge pieces, then execute once, any of the algs above (the angle doesn't matter), and by doing that, one of the edges will become solved.
+Then follow the instructions for one solved edge above.

 Now Learn some Rubik's Cube Tips to make your solving much faster!